 How to reach: It is 42 km from Bhuntar Airport (Kullu).
 Regular buses and cabs ply from Bhuntar to Kasol.

-Ranikhet boasts of its plush green surroundings, heritage temples, and classic churches.
+Ranikhet boasts of its lush green surroundings, heritage temples, and classic churches.
 With nothing much to do, this forested hilly retreat is a perfect place for romantic couples who are looking for a wonderful honeymoon away from urban noises.
+Other than that, trekkers and hikers also visit this place to revel in nature’s bounty and explore the jungles surrounding the hilltown.

-Key attractions: Visit the temples, trek, and stroll to reveal the nature’s splendour
+Key attractions: Visit the temples, trek, and stroll to reveal the nature’s splendor

 How to reach: Kathgodam is the closest railhead, located 80 km away.